SumeetWajpe/SumeetWajpe/README.md

 **My trainings are 90-95% hands-on.🕺YES**.
 All hands-on & practical knowledge, no boring slides.
 With latest tools & products available the sessions are interactive and engaging.
 I have received more than 90% feedback for 95% of trainings conducted till date.

-I enjoy my work and in my leisure time I sing🎤, I ride 🏍️.
+I enjoy my work and in my leisure time I sing🎤, I ride 🏍️

-I am a bird photographapher🦉 🦅 📸.
-Love to travel 🧭.
+I am a bird photographapher🦉 🦅 📸

+Avid Surfer 🏄

-I am a scuba diving enthusiast 🤿.
+Love to travel 🧭 & a scuba diving enthusiast 🤿

 <h2>🛠️ Tech and Tools</h2>
 <div style="display:flex;margin:5px;">